LIMITED TIME SALE: For every 100 softcover books you print, receive 10 more free! Enter SUMMER23 at Checkout.

 David's unblinking faith in God answering his prayers after such a rough start in life amazes me – and the seemingly impossible blessings he received would appear unreal except I know David, and I’m sure, like David the King, he is a man after God’s own heart.

 This action-packed book should be made into a movie.
-David was gifted from God, viewing all that he had as ‘enough,’ with the joy of the Lord as his strength.
+David was gifted from God, viewing all that he had as

 Having grown up in Puget Sound, and experienced some of the same activities with boats, I related very strongly with the stories, finding the book a compelling read with a good message.